Hardware failure is among the top causes of data loss, resulting in costly operational disruptions, financial losses and reduced productivity.

 Some BC/DR solutions, even those designed for small businesses like Datto ALTO, store your backup as an image-based, fully bootable virtual machine.
 You can complete this virtualization via the on-site BC/DR appliance, the cloud or with a combination of both – a process known as cloud virtualization.
 If your on-premise infrastructure fails, you can still virtualize your backup from anywhere.

 Unlike a full data recovery, which can take longer, virtualization lets you access all your data and applications in seconds.
 Think of the virtual machine like a complete Windows operating system running within a single window of your computer, where you can continue to run all the applications that power your business.
+Even better, the system will still back up any new or modified data while you use this virtual environment.

-5) Set Recovery Point Objectives
+5) Set Recovery Point Objectives (RPOs)

 Some data loss is inevitable, but you can limit it with a documented backup strategy.
 To prevent loss of work on a computer, it is essential to set a recovery point objective for your backups.
 Your recovery point objective (RPO) dictates how old your data can be if you need to recover a backup.
 In other words, it sets how frequently you need to perform backups to avert a major disruption from data loss.

 Let’s say your RPO for critical files and application data is one hour.
-In that case, you should perform new backups every 60 minutes, at a minimum.
+In that case, you should perform new backups every 60 minutes, at minimum.
 In the event of drive failures, you’d only lose a maximum of one hour’s worth of data.

 Your RPO is based on several factors, most notably the business impact of prolonged data loss.
 As such, determine your RPO during the business impact analysis phase of your business continuity planning.